vincentjzy/OpenCorr/README.md

 # Acknowledgements

-OpenCorr demonstrates our exploration of DIC and DVC methods in recent years, which got financial support from National Natural Science Foundation of China.
-I would like to give my special thanks to two collaborators for their continuous and strong supports: Professor QIAN Kemao at Nanyang Technological University and Professor DONG Shoubin at South China University of Technology.
+OpenCorr demonstrates our exploration of DIC and DVC methods in recent years, which got continuous financial support from National Natural Science Foundation of China.
+I would like to give my special thanks to two collaborators for their enthusiastic support: Professor QIAN Kemao (Nanyang Technological University) and Professor DONG Shoubin (South China University of Technology).

 # Related publication